PaulChana/6502/README.md

   - This directory contains all the build scripts for the project.
 Most of this will be called from the npm package scripts.
 Run `npm run help` to get information on most of these scripts.
 .utilities
   - Utility build function are in this location.
 Currently, just the time-trace functions are here to let you time your builds and understand what times the time.
-See [this](https://github.com/aras-p/ClangBuildAnalyzer) repo for more info modules
+See [this](https://github.com/aras-p/ClangBuildAnalyzer) repo for more info
-  - The modules directory contains source code that will build up to be the main chunk of your application.
-Consider these to be all of your low level source code that will combine to be your final application.
-Normally the modules will be broken down to contain 3 directories - source (your library code), tests (your tests) and mocks (your mocks). project
-  - Contains all the source code for your main application, as well as any resources for the application - for example icon files, plists, rc files etc

 ## Additional files
 In the directory root you will find a bunch of files: